Gran Turismo poster

 The inciting incident occurs at 16 minutes when Jann discovers the GT Academy competition announcement online - Nissan is holding a contest to turn Gran Turismo gamers into professional race car drivers.
 He sees a path from his bedroom to a real racing career..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Jann wins the regional qualifying round and earns his spot at GT Academy's racing boot camp at Silverstone, leaving his ordinary life behind.
+This shows the protagonist's commitment to Jann wins the regional qualifying round and earns his spot at GT Academy's racing boot camp at Silverstone, leaving his ordinary life behind.
 He commits fully to becoming a professional driver, boarding the plane to England despite his father's lingering doubts., moving from reaction to action.

 The Collapse moment at 99 minutes (74% through) represents the emotional nadir.
 Here, At the Nürburgring race, Jann's car suffers a catastrophic mechanical failure at high speed, flipping violently into the barriers.
 A spectator is killed in the crash.
 Jann is physically injured but emotionally destroyed - his dream has led to someone's death.
-This is the literal "whiff of death" and Jann's darkest moment., reveals the protagonist at their lowest point.
+This is the literal "whiff of death" and Jann's darkest moment., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 107 minutes initiates the final act resolution at 79% of the runtime.
 Jann finds resolve through his father's support and the memory of why he started racing.
 He realizes that honoring the victim means proving the dream was worth it, not abandoning it.
 He combines his gaming precision with the emotional maturity gained from tragedy.
 He decides to race at Le Mans, the ultimate test., demonstrating the transformation achieved throughout the journey.